WebexCC-SA/LAB-1309/docs/Excercise1.md

   [Buying Car FAQ](https://github.com/anujbhatiaminer82/Test2/blob/main/Buyingcarfaq.docx "download")

 - Drag and drop the file to the knowledge base.
-Alternatively, click Add File to add a file. **DO Not Click on PRocess Button Yet**
+Alternatively, click Add File to add a file.

+- **DO Not Click on Process Button Yet**

       ![Nav](./assets/Excercise4_6.png){ width="500" }